 MySQL and MariaDB are two of the most widely used open-source databases.
 One of the big factors of MySQL’s popularity had in large part been due to WordPress which runs more than a third of all websites around the world.
 WordPress is a content management system that uses MySQL as a database.

 MySQL is an open-source project that is owned by Oracle.
 Oracle had acquired MySQL as part of acquiring Sun Microsystems.
 The creators of MySQL had been worried that Oracle would simply kill the MySQL product as it was a direct competitor to their own enterprise solution.
 As part of that, MariaDB was created by the creators of MySQL as a fork off of the code.
 The database structure and indexes of MariaDB are the same as MySQL which allows organizations to switch between the two databases without any change in code.
-This has been a big point of MariaDB to be able to simply replace MySQL with MariaDB any anytime including for WordPress.
+This has been a big point of MariaDB to be able to simply replace MySQL with MariaDB at any time including for WordPress.

 Even though MySQL is still being updated, MariaDB also is constantly updated to ensure it is compatible with MySQL.
 This means that all aspects of the data, table definitions, APIs, protocols, file names, binaries, paths, ports, connectors, and more end up being the same.